-Resource Implications: This can be accomplished with existing employees
+Resource Implications: This can be accomplished with existing employees, but the longer timeline reflects the fact that this will be done by the existing EDA team.

 Challenges/Further Considerations: N/A

 Highlights/Accomplishments to Date: As referenced above, the investment priorities have been updated.
 The rest of the actions build on previous efforts by EDA to incorporate resilience more broadly (of which climate resilience was one sub-type) into their work.